agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Predicate**: are difficult and unwise

-**Example**: If we take the absolute cutoff point to be 5%, and we get a sample with 5.1% then we accept the null hypothesis.

-If we get 4.9%, then we are going to reject the null hypothesis.
+**Example**: ~~If we take the absolute cutoff point to be 5%, and we get a sample with 5.1% p-value then we accept the null hypothesis.
+If we get 4.9%, then we are going to reject the null hypothesis.~~

-*This example is made up, but I don't have an example where you get such numbers.
-Either I don't give an example, or I try to explain the scene.*
+~~Although important for leading to advances in the theory of statistics.
+The rejection region apporach has largely been discarded for practical applications and p-values are reported instead.~~

+*I don't have an actual example for this.*
-**Definition**: Looks like choosing 5% and saying it is valid for all cases as a hard cut-off seems to be difficult.

-Also choosing 5% and seems to be unwise as this would result in 2 very close percentages being interpreted completely differently.
+**Definition**: ~~Looks like choosing 5% and saying it is valid for all cases as a hard cut-off seems to be difficult.
+Also choosing 5% and seems to be unwise as this would result in 2 very close percentages being interpreted completely differently.~~

-**Checklist**: yes; true; none; not-chapter; not-running; none;
+**Checklist**: yes; true;
-*no-example*; *unsure*; *example-matching-subject*; *unsure*;
+*example-matching-subject*; *unsure*;

 *Maybe writing out the subject and predicate is not overrated after all. helps me decide with I need to give an example for.*

-*Although important for leading to advances in the theory of statistics.
-The rejection region apporach has largely been discarded for practical applications and p-values are reported instead.*
+---

 **Claims**: p-values can be comprehended by comparing them to events whose probabilities are more familiar.

 **Subject**: Comparing p-values to events whose probabilities are more familiar

-**Predicate**:
+**Predicate**: makes them comprehensible.

-**Example**: We look at the probabilities with respect to a fair coin.
+**Example**: ~~We look at the probabilities with respect to a fair coin.
 p(4 heads in a row) = 6.3%
 P(5 heads in a row) = 3.1%
 P(6 heads in a row) = 1.5%
 P(10 heads in a row) = 0.1%

-If we get 10 heads in a row, then we would start expecting that maybe our coin is probably not fair.
+If we get 10 heads in a row, then we would start expecting that maybe our coin is probably not fair.~~

+*no example*

-**Definition**:
+**Definition**: -

-*Sounds more like a thought experiment than anything else.
-Not sure if this is accepted as empirical evidence.*

-**Checklist**: yes; false; none; not-chapter; not-running; none
+**Checklist**: yes; neither;
 *example-matching-subject*; *unsure*; *example-matching-definition*;
 *unsure*

-*unable to think of this in terms of null hypothesis population etc...
-I think this is important to formalize the way of thinking.

-Formal thinking subject etcc... seems to help me to narrow down my problem (example ? tolerance... design with otten... formalizing way to determine what I don't understand... from daniel rixens book)*
+---

 **Claims**: The actual confidence levels are not important for some cases.

-**Example**: Experiments were made to understand the value of the parameter "general relativity" and to see who was right.
+**Example**: Experiments were made to understand the value of the parameter "general relativity" (gamma) and to see who was right.
 Newton made a 0 prediction and Einstein made a prediction of 1.
-A graph showing the value of gamma over several years of experimentation, shows values ranging from 0.6 to 1.2 in 1920 and values ranging from 0.9 to 1.1 in 1985.
-It is more clear with time that the value of the parameter is 1.
+A graph showing the value of gamma over several years of experimentation, shows values ranging from 0.6 to 1.2 in 1920, to 0.95 to 1.05 in 1985.
+Just this was enough  to show that the value of gamma was closer to one than 0.

-And in the past (1920) it was clear that gamma value was not 0 atleast and that newton was wrong.

-**Definition**: In the above example, we see that we don't need confidence levels.
-We seemed to be interested in the whole spread.
-It allowed to say what the gamma value was not (despite the large measurement errors in 1920).

-#### Thoughts!

-Claims which I don't understand and think are important!

-Only if I go deep do I understand the tupe it is
-... *example-matching-definition* type or whatever.
+**Definition**: The whole spread of the gamma values shows that in 1920 the value was close to 1 rather than 0.
+The CI was not important here but just the whole spread.

+**Checklist**: yes; true;

 ## Chapter 3 a closer look at assumptions (2)

-> The two-sample t-tools are often valid even if the population
-> distributions are non-normal or the SD's are unequal.
->
-> An effective alternative is to apply the standard tools after
-> transforming the data.

-comeback later!

 ### Case studies
-### 3.1.1 Cloud seeding to increase rainfail (1)
+### 3.1.1 Cloud seeding to increase rainfall (1)

 > (Massive injection of silver iodide into cumulus clouds)[1] can lead to
 > (increased rainfall)[2].